hodyroff/scs-training/cluster-stacks.md

 csctl create . --output ../my-clusterstack-build  --mode hash --publish  --remote oci
 ```

+### Assignments

+1. Create own github repository to be used as a source for own cluster stacks implementations
+2. Use environment variables to set the cluster stack source to this repository
+3. Create own cluster stack implementation with alternative node images
+4. Push the implementation to own github repository
+5. Create a workload cluster using this cluster stack

 ## 9. Upgrading Workload Clusters

 In the management cluster the `ClusterStack` object is the central resource